ixofoundation/ixo-signx/README.md

 		// Only returned if matrix is specified during login and user has matrix account
 		matrix: {
 			accessToken: "Unique matrix access token",
+			address: "Address of the account linked to matrix credentials",
 			userId: "User's matrix account id",
 			roomId: "User's DID matrix room id",
 		}